mauvaisetroupe/deep-learning-specialization-coursera/c5-recurrent-neural-networks/week4/README.md

 - and a CNN convolutional neural network style of processing.

 An RNN processes one output at the time.
 This is a very sequential way of processing tokens.
 It contrasts with a CNN or ConvNet that can take input a lot of pixels.
 Yeah, or maybe a lot of words and can compute representations for them in parallel

+ To understand the attention network, there will be two key ideas
+ - Self attention
+    - The goal of self attention is, if you have a sentence of 5 words, to compute 5 representations for these five words
+    - In an attention based way of computing representations for all the words in your sentence in parallel
+ - Multi headed attention
+    - It's basically a for loop over the self attention process
+    - So you end up with multiple versions of these representations

+And it turns out that these representations, which will be very rich representations, can be used for machine translation or other NLP tasks to create effectiveness

 > <img src="./images/w04-01-Transformer_Network_Intuition/img_2023-05-15_14-50-32.png">

 ## Self-Attention